-- 1. Before commencing the clinical investigation, the sponsor shall enter in the electronic system referred to in Article 53 the following information regarding the clinical investigation: - (a) the single identification number of the clinical investigation; - (b) the name and contact details of the sponsor and, if applicable, his contact person established in the Union; - (c) the name and contact details of the natural or legal person responsible for the manufacture of the investigational device, if different from the sponsor; - (d) the description of the investigational device; - (e) the description of the comparator(s), if applicable; - (f) the purpose of the clinical investigation; - (g) the status of the clinical investigation. - 2.
-Within one week of any change occurring in relation to the information referred to in paragraph 1, the sponsor shall update the relevant data in the electronic system referred to in Article 53. - 3.
-The information shall be accessible to the public, through the electronic system referred to in Article 53, unless, for all or parts of that information, confidentiality of the information is justified on any of the following grounds: - (a) protection of personal data in accordance with Regulation (EC) No 45/2001; - (b) protection of commercially sensitive information; - (c) effective supervision of the conduct of the clinical investigation by the Member State(s) concerned.

-4. No personal data of subjects participating in clinical investigations shall be publicly available.
+- 1. Before commencing the clinical performance study, the sponsor shall enter in the electronic system referred to in Article 51 the following information regarding the clinical performance study: - (a) the single identification number of the clinical performance study; - (b) the name and contact details of the sponsor and, if applicable, his contact person established in the Union; - (c) the name and contact details of the natural or legal person responsible for the manufacture of the device for performance evaluation, if different from the sponsor; - (d) the description of the device for performance evaluation; - (e) the description of the comparator(s), if applicable; - (f) the purpose of the clinical performance study; - (g) the status of the clinical performance study. - 2.
+Within one week of any change occurring in relation to the information referred to in paragraph 1, the sponsor shall update the relevant data in the electronic system referred to in Article 51. - 3.
+The information shall be accessible to the public, through the electronic system referred to in Article 51, unless, for all or parts of that information, confidentiality of the information is justified on any of the following grounds: - (a) protection of personal data in accordance with Regulation (EC) No 45/2001, - (b) protection of commercially sensitive information, - (c) effective supervision of the conduct of the clinical performance study by the Member State(s) concerned. - 4.
+No personal data of subjects participating in the clinical performance study shall be accessible to the public.